shaneapowell/upython-wifi-setup/docs/API.md

 ```

 Purge/Delete the creds file.
 Which will
-result in a "setup" stage being started.
+result in a "setup" stage being started next time.

 <a id="uwifisetup.wifi.saveCredentials"></a>